cisagov/ScubaGear/README.md

 Windows clients with an execution policy of `Unrestricted` generate a warning about running only trusted scripts when executing ScubaGear, even when the scripts and modules are signed.
 This is because the files contain an identifier showing they were downloaded from the Internet.
 These zone identifiers, informally referred to as [Mark of the Web restrictions](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4#manage-signed-and-unsigned-scripts) can be removed by running `Unblock-File` on scripts and modules in the ScubaGear folder.
 Users should carefully consider use of `Unblock-File` and only run it on files they have vetted and deem trustworthy to execute on their system.
 See [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1) for more information from Microsoft on the `Unblock-File` cmdlet.

 ## Usage
 ScubaGear can be invoked interactively or non-interactively.
 See [Required Permissions](#required-permissions) for the permissions needed to execute the tool in either mode.
 The interactive authentication mode will prompt the user for credentials via Microsoft's popup windows.
-Non-interactive mode is for invoking ScubaGear using an Azure AD application service principal and supports running the tool in automated scenarios such as pipelines or scheduled jobs.
+Non-interactive mode is for invoking ScubaGear using an Entra ID application service principal and supports running the tool in automated scenarios such as pipelines or scheduled jobs.
 Examples 1-3 provide examples for running with interactive mode and example 4 provides an example for running in non-interactive mode.

 ### Importing the module
 ScubaGear currently must be imported into each new PowerShell terminal session to execute.